c33k/mapix/README.md

 - [x] **add custom cursor on drawing area**
 - [x] **refactor App to use context**
 - [x] **add export array-map functionality (each map is represented as a 2D matrix), which will write the map in the _ResultArea_**
+- [x] **replace buttons by canvas (I made with buttons just to allow me to implement it very fast, in some minutes.
+Now I showld evolve it to use canvas to allow faster drawing and better rendering)**
 - [ ] add color picker (at the moment, user can only select 3 colors), enabling user to choose any color he wants.
-This require us to add a module on Mapix to export the set of unique used colors to a .png file (ie. sprite!)
+- [ ] export with canvas (read colors from canvas and export 2D matrix)
-- [ ] enable user to select other resolutions other than 800x640
+- [ ] enable user to select resolutions other than 800x640
 - [ ] add custom tiles, not only colors
-- [ ] **use canvas instead of buttons**

 ![Mapix Screenshot](/public/mapix-screenshot.png)